This program refers to brain donation through autopsy.

 Is there any cost for autopsy?

-If you/your relative was ever a patient at UCLA for any reason (i.e. you/your relative has a UCLA medical record number) there is no charge.
-If you/your relative was never seen at UCLA, we are obliged, per UCLA Medical Center policy, to charge for examining the brain.
-The fee is currently approximately $1,500.00.
+If you/your relative was ever a patient at UCLA for any reason (i.e. you/your relative has a UCLA medical record number) there is no charge for the autopsy or cost of one-way transportation to UCLA within 100 miles.
+If you/your relative was never seen at UCLA, examination of the brain will cost $2,000.00 (this includes cost of transportation to UCLA within 100 miles).

 I have decided to donate my brain.
 Now what?

 Advance planning is important.
-In addition to signing an autopsy consent form and making your plans known to your funeral home, it is important to discuss this decision with your family so that everyone is prepared.
+In addition to signing an autopsy consent form and making your plans known to your funeral home, it is important to discuss this decision with your family so that everyone is on board and familiar with your wishes.

-If your loved one has previously participated in research and signed an autopsy consent form and is at the end of life, please follow these steps.
+If your loved one has previously participated in research, signed an autopsy consent form and is at the end of life, please follow these steps.